urjitaRay/dance-ins-login/README.md

-# dance-ins-login
+# Kinkini
-A frontend for a dance institution webpage
+A frontend for a dance institution webpage.
+Login and dashboard.